 Dropping Aspirin: Two Trials Explore P2Y12 Monotherapy After Short-term DAPT Post-PCI

-The findings could “change the paradigm” of post-PCI antiplatelet therapy choices in noncomplex patients, experts say.
+The findings may change the paradigm of post-PCI antiplatelet therapy in noncomplex patients, hint STOPDAPT-2 and SMART-CHOICE.

 NEW ORLEANS, LA—Two new trials indicate that short-term dual antiplatelet therapy (DAPT) followed by P2Y12-inhibitor monotherapy may provide more of a benefit than 12 months of DAPT among certain PCI patients receiving current-generation DES.